venturefund-archive/atix-labs-circles-of-angels/code_of_conduct.md

 ## 6. Reporting Guidelines

-If you are subject to or witness unacceptable behavior, or have any other concerns, please notify a community organizer as soon as possible.
-[CONTACT_INFO_HERE].
+If you are subject to or witness unacceptable behavior, or have any other concerns, please notify a Community Organizer as soon as possible.

-[LINK_TO_REPORTING_GUIDELINES]
+You can contact the Community Organizer here: community@atixlabs.com

+*We're still working on a reporting guideline to help those who may need it.
+We'll add a link to the said template as soon as we can*

 Additionally, community organizers are available to help community members engage with local law enforcement or to otherwise help those experiencing unacceptable behavior feel safe.
 In the context of in-person events, organizers will also provide escorts as desired by the person experiencing distress.

 ## 7. Addressing Grievances

-If you feel you have been falsely or unfairly accused of violating this Code of Conduct, you should notify [GOVERNING_BODY] with a concise description of your grievance.
+If you feel you have been falsely or unfairly accused of violating this Code of Conduct, you should notify Community Organizer with a concise description of your grievance.
 Your grievance will be handled in accordance with our existing governing policies.
 [LINK_TO_POLICY]

-[NOTE: Every organization's governing policies should dictate how you handle warnings and expulsions of community members.
-It is strongly recommended that you mention those policies here or in Section 7 and that you include a mechanism for addressing grievances.]
+**[NOTE: Every organization's governing policies should dictate how you handle warnings and expulsions of community members.
+It is strongly recommended that you mention those policies here or in Section 7 and that you include a mechanism for addressing grievances.]**

 ## 8. Scope